tsipkens/bidias/README.md

 git clone git://github.com/tsipkens/mat-2d-aerosol-inversion --recurse-submodules
 ```

 which will automatically download the submodules when downloading overall program.
 Alternatively, the submodules can be downloaded manually from the above sources and placed in the `cmap/` and `tfer_pma/` folders.
-In either case, to be used directly, these packages should then be added to the Matlab path at the beginning of any script using
+In either case, to be used directly, these packages should then be added to the MATLAB path at the beginning of any script using

 ```Matlab
 addpath('tfer_pma', 'cmap');